bootcoder/tipsNtricks/README.md

 ### Code readability

+You've heard people say that coding is an art form...
+This has to do with that.

 Indentation - OMG do this.
-All the time.
-No matter what.
-Lots of languages are whitespace dependent, meaning you must indent correctly.
+I will look at you funny if your code structure is all jacked up.
+Indent properly all the time.
+Don't leave the line without ensuring it is indented correctly.
+Lots of languages are whitespace dependent, meaning you are forced to indent correctly.
 Better to establish this habit now.
-Also, I will look at you funny if your code structure is all jacked up.
+No I don't mean get good at using Sublime auto re-indent command.
+I mean actually establish a habit of indenting correctly on your own.
+Preferable with tabs set to 2. :-)

 Limit the length of your lines to 80 characters.
 A neat way to remember this is to set a ruler in Sublime User settings.